 Tutor’s comment:

 An excellent theme for a story.
-On page 1 – some of the details could be more woven in here and there, rather than told in a solid block.
+On page 1 some of the details could be more woven in here and there, rather than told in a solid block.
 The ending is good showing the girls’ reactions.

-Homework of the 7th September 1997

-19th assignment

 Write a factual story on any subject taken from any newspaper.
 Research your material.